-One of the many important decisions you will have to make as a self-publishing author is whether to print your books using digital printing or litho printing.
+One of the many decisions you will have to make as a self-publishing author is whether to print your books using digital printing or litho printing.
+You may also have heard of Print-On-Demand (POD).
+Find out more about these processes here.

 - a motivational speaker who wants to sell books at his or her seminar